A little festival that's taken the world by storm

 Reach for your goal

-If you complete your novel by November 30th, you'll receive a certificate and a badge that you can post on your website or blog, but best of all, you'll find yourself a novelist in possession of a brand-new manuscript.
+If you complete your novel by November 30th, you'll receive a certificate and a badge that you can post on your website or blog, but best of all, you'll find yourself a novelist in possession of a brand-new book.
 Of course, since you just wrote a novel in a month, you are probably already aware that your novel will need some work before you can send it off to a publisher or agent.
 Remember, even if you don't finish, you'll still have a great foundation that you can continue to build upon.

 Don't stop now!

 After spending the month of November writing with abandon, you'll need to spend time reading over your work, making revisions (the delete key may be your best friend), and fleshing out your plot and characters.
 The editing process can be long and hard, but it is ultimately very rewarding and will result in a clean and polished body of work.
-Tired of slaving over your manuscript?
-Don't be afraid to ask for a second opinion from either a friend or one of our manuscript editors.
+Tired of slaving over your book?
+Don't be afraid to ask for a second opinion from either a friend or one of our book editors.

 But let's not get ahead of ourselves—your novel can't be published or even edited before it's been written!
 Sign up for NaNoWriMo before the first of November and start writing!